bitcoin-dot-org/Bitcoin.org/_includes/references.md

 [hard fork]: /en/developer-guide#term-hard-fork "A permanent divergence in the the block chain, commonly occurs when non-upgraded nodes can't validate blocks created by upgraded nodes following newer consensus rules."
 [hardened extended private key]: /en/developer-guide#term-hardened-extended-private-key "A private key whose corresponding public key cannot derive child keys"
 [HD protocol]: /en/developer-guide#term-hd-protocol "The Hierarchical Deterministic (HD) key creation and transfer protocol"
+[headers chain]: /en/developer-guide#term-headers-chain "A chain of headers with each header linking to the header that preceded it; the most-difficult-to-recreate valid chain is the best headers chain"
 [headers message]: /en/developer-reference#headers "A P2P protocol message containing one or more block headers"
+[headers-first sync]: /en/developer-guide#headers-first "Synchronizing the block chain by downloading and partially-verifying headers before downloading full blocks; compare to blocks-first sync"
 [high-priority transactions]: /en/developer-guide#term-high-priority-transactions "Transactions which don't pay a transaction fee; only transactions spending long-idle outputs are eligible"
+[initial block download]: /en/developer-guide#initial-block-download "The process used by a new node (or long-offline node) to download a large number of blocks to catch up to the tip of the best block chain"
 [input]: /en/developer-guide#term-input "The input to a transaction linking to the output of a previous transaction which permits spending of satoshis"
 [inputs]: /en/developer-guide#term-input "The input to a transaction linking to the output of a previous transaction which permits spending of satoshis"
 [intermediate certificate]: /en/developer-examples#term-intermediate-certificate "A intermediate certificate authority certificate which helps connect a leaf (receiver) certificate to a root certificate authority"